BAARD-CAMH/.github/profile/README.md

 NIH Project number:  1UG3MH137353-01

-*Follow this organization to stay updated on publications, code releases, and modelling tools.
+*Follow this organization to stay updated on publications, code releases, and predictive modelling tools.